christinaleoso/aws-labs/iam-least-privilege/README.md

-# 🔐 AWS 01-IAM Least Privilege Lab
+# 🔐 AWS IAM Least Privilege Lab

 ## 📌 Project Overview
 This project demonstrates the **Principle of Least Privilege** in AWS Identity and Access Management (IAM).